pydoit/doit/doc/stories.rst

 .. _by: #https-data-ub-uio-no

-We're using `doit` for the publishing workflow at our vocabulary server https://data.ub.uio.no/ .
+We are using `doit` for the publishing workflow at our vocabulary server https://data.ub.uio.no/ .
 The server checks multiple remote sources for changes, and when there’s new changes somewhere, the data is fetched, converted to different formats, published and pushed to Fuseki and Elasticsearch.

 One part I love about `doit` is that you can control what is considered a change.
-For remote files, I've created a task that checks if some header, like ETag or Last-Modified, has changed.
+For remote files, I have created a task that checks if some header, like ETag or Last-Modified, has changed.
-If it hasn't, I set `uptodate` to True and stop there.
+If it has not, I set `uptodate` to True and stop there.

 Another part I love is the ability to re-use tasks.
 Each vocabulary (like https://github.com/realfagstermer/realfagstermer and https://github.com/scriptotek/humord)
 has a different publication workflow, but many tasks are shared.
-With `doit`, I've created a collection of tasks and task generators (https://github.com/scriptotek/data_ub_tasks/) that I use with all the vocabularies.
+With `doit`, I have created a collection of tasks and task generators (https://github.com/scriptotek/data_ub_tasks/) that I use with all the vocabularies.

 Finally, it's great that you can mix shell commands and Python tasks so easily.